 Gaber, Gaber al-Sayyed.
 Gaber al-Sayyed Gaber’s is an activist arrested in Abbasseya Dec.
 23 when he attended a protest in support of the military council and handed out leaflets that supposedly “threaten public peace and security and intimidate citizens.”
 On 26 December, the court ordered Gaber’s detention, fined him LE200, and set his bail at LE1,000.
 He appealed, and was released Jan.
 17 pending an appeals hearing 29 Feb.

 Gad, Diaa Eddin.
-Diaa Eddin Gad, the blogger of Sout Ghaded, was detained by authorities on February 9, 2009 and has been held since.
+Diaa Eddin Gad, the blogger of Sout Ghaded (An Angry Voice), was detained by authorities on February 9, 2009 and held for 49 days.

 Galal, Mahmoud.
 A former police officer turned businessman, Mahmoud Hossam Eddin Galal founded the Beginning Party (Hizb al-Bidaya) after the courts dissolved the National Democratic Party.
 He ran in 2011 as an independent candidate for president.